Find Permanent Relief from Corneal Disorders

 The cornea is one of the most versatile parts of the human body.
-It protects the highly sensitive underlying structures of the eye from germs and debris, but it is also plays a role in the focusing of the eye, and is essential for clear vision.
+It protects the highly sensitive underlying structures of the eye from germs and debris, but it also plays a role in the focusing of the eye, and is essential for clear vision.
 Diseases and disorders that affect the cornea can therefore not only be painful but also result in impaired vision.
 Fortunately, modern ophthalmology offers a variety of treatment options, including laser and cornea transplants.
-Our Wilmington, Delaware practice is one of only a few in Delware to offer fellowship trained corneal expertise.
+Our Wilmington, Delaware practice is one of only a few in Delaware to offer fellowship trained corneal expertise.
 Dr. Jeffrey Minkovitz, who completed a cornea and refractive surgery fellowship at the Wilmer Eye Institute, was not only the first Delaware surgeon to perform excimer laser vision correction (PRK), but he was also the first to regularly offer the newer, safer DSAEK and DALK corneal transplant procedures (see below).
 Dr. Minkovitz would be pleased to evaluate your condition and personally advise you of the treatment options that are best suited to you.

 At Eye Physicians and Surgeons, P.A., we offer treatments for the following corneal conditions, among others: